JacobK233811/MQuicker/README.md

 # MangaNewChapter
 Stop clicking through endless links to see if there is a new chapter available.
 This Python script lets you list all your favorite mangas and then checks each one's latest chapter against your most recently read chapter.
-Currently supports web comics from Mangelo, ReadMng, Zero and Leviatan Scans, Manga Effect, Mankakalot, and MangaDex.
+Currently supports web comics from Mangelo, ReadMng, Zero and Leviatan Scans, Manga Effect, Mankakalot, MangaDex, LHTranslation, and Asura Scans.

 When <a href="#su">setting up for yourself</a>, follow the linked 4 steps.